Indiana Can you legally sell food from home in Indiana?

 Allowed Foods What food products can you sell from home?

-You can only sell fermented produce, if it is not stored in an oxygen-sealed container.
+You can sell traditional pickles and other fermented produce if it is not stored in oxygen-sealed containers.

-If you can to sell honey, see this document.
+If you want to sell honey, see this document.

 You can sell whole chickens or rabbits that you raised, if you meet certain requirements.